 Removable retainers can get lost.
 And because they are custom designed, there aren’t a handy stock of them sitting at your orthodontist’s office.
 A new retainer will need to be created, usually at a cost, and it will take a few days to weeks to replace.

 At Orthodontic Associates, we have nine offices offering a full range of orthodontic state-of-the-art appliances and revolutionary services to ensure all of our patients get the

 straight teeth, proper bite and perfect smile of which they have always dreamed.
 We also offer a retainer replacement plan that is unique to our office.
-Ask about it at your free consultation.
+Ask about it at your complimentary consult.